lingtalfi/Kit/README.md

 History Log
 =============

+- 1.8.0 -- 2019-07-18

+    - update BabyYamlConfStorage, can now handle multiple plugins writing to the same page configuration file

 - 1.7.4 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods